raffael0/LeOS9000-Bot/README.md

 ```-global```
 If you wish to disconnect from the global chat, use
 ```-global disconnect```
-Note that the bot disconnects all servers from the global chat when it updates itself!
+If a server is annoying, use the ```-vk``` command to get a list of all servers and then ```-vk [id of the server that you want to kick]```.
+This will start a votekick.
+If other agree with you, the server will get kicked from the global chat.
 ## The .image and the .web commands
 The ```-image``` command gives you an interactive menu to browse all the images on a webpage!
 ![Imgur](https://i.imgur.com/uSSiAka.png)